TheCheapestPixels/pandacademy/gpu_rendering/gpu_rendering.md

 introduces an overhead and bottlenecks due to switching between processing vertices and primitives, a wholly new approach has been introduced to replace the part of the pipeline before the rasterizer:
-* Task Shader generates work for the...
+* Task Shader: Processes how many meshes to create.
-* Mesh Generation, which outputs data that is fed into the...
+* Mesh Generation: Create the meshes.
-* Mesh Shader, which generates the geometry data that gets fed into the...
+* Mesh Shader: Generate primitives.
+Like Compute Shaders, these can pull in any kind of data.
 * Rasterizer
 * Fragment Shader
 * Depth Test